-The first argument, StartType, ignored by most applications, is usually the atom normal, but if we're running distributed applications with automated failover and takeover, it could have the value {takeover, Node} or {failover, Node}.
+The first argument, StartType, is ignored by most applications; it is usually the atom normal, but if we're running distributed applications with automated failover and takeover, it could have the value {takeover, Node} or {failover, Node}.
 We look at these values later in the chapter.
-The second argument, StartArgs, comes from the mod key of the application resource file, also described later in "Application Resource Files" on page 231.
+The second argument, StartArgs, comes from the mod key of the application resource file, described in "Application Resource Files" on page 213.